datacarpentry/sql-socialsci/_episodes/08-sqlite-command-line.md

 These problems can be resolved with further "dot" commands.

 There are in fact a large number of "dot" commands and they are all explained in the official SQLite documentation [here](https://sqlite.org/cli.html).
+One you will have to use at some point is `.quit` which will end the SQLIte shell program.

 The commands we need are